 705-692-7000 x 2222

 Film crews should be aware that there are restrictions on filming at the site:

-Wireless equipment is in general not permitted underground do to possible interference with mining activities.
+Wireless equipment is in general not permitted underground due to possible interference with mining activities.
 This includes wireless microphones typically used with video recording equipment and cell phones.
 Any wireless equipment must be tested prior to its use.
 Testing must be arranged in advance.
 It is strongly recommend that wireless microphones not be used.

 Filming in the Vale areas must be approved in advance.
 Please indicate if such filming is desired and SNOLAB will assist with the approval.
 As well, contact lenses are not permitted underground.
 If corrective lenses are required, please wear glasses.